psatler/meetapp-backend/README.md

 An user can authenticate itself in the application by using an email and password.

 - Authentication using JWT :ballot_box_with_check:
-- Input validation using yup
+- Input validation using yup :ballot_box_with_check:

 ### _Registration and update of user_

-New users can registrate themselves using name, email and password.
+New users can registrate themselves using name, email and password. :ballot_box_with_check:

-To update the password, the user should also send a field to confirm the password.
+To update the password, the user should also send a field to confirm the password. :ballot_box_with_check:

 - Users can log in and register.
-The user's password is encrypted when saved in the database.
+The user's password is encrypted when saved in the database. :ballot_box_with_check:

 ### _Files management_

 There will be a route to perform upload of files.
-This rout ewill register the path of the file in a database table and return all the file's information.
+This rout ewill register the path of the file in a database table and return all the file's information. :ballot_box_with_check:

 ### _Meetup management_

 A user can create meetups in the application's database by using a `title of meetup`, `description`, `locatization`, `date and time` and a `banner image`.
 All of the mentioned fields are **required**.
-Also, there is a `user_id` field to store the user who organizes the meetup.
+Also, there is a `user_id` field to store the user who organizes the meetup. :ballot_box_with_check:

-It is not possible to create meetups with dates already passed.
+It is not possible to create meetups with dates already passed. :ballot_box_with_check:

 The user can edit all the fields of a meetup that hasn't happened yet and the user is the organizer.

-Create a route to list all the meetups organized by the logged user.
+Create a route to list all the meetups organized by the logged user. :ballot_box_with_check:

 The user should be able to cancel meetups organized by them and that didn't happen yet.
 The cancelation should delete the meetup from the database.